George F. Edmunds: Reputation in the Senate

 While serving in Congress he continued to practice law, as did many other members of Congress at the time.
 He held retainers from railroads and other corporations, including those which could be affected by Senate action.
+In 1921, former Senator Richard F. Pettigrew published an autobiography in which he condemned Edmunds as a "senatorial bribe-taker" and "distinctly dishonest" for having accepted corporate retainers while a senator.

 An acerbic debater, he often favored the status quo or slow progress.
 He was known for making his colleagues feel the sting of his criticisms, and some thought him better at merely opposing than offering constructive alternatives.
 David Davis joked that he could make Edmunds vote against any measure by simply phrasing the request for votes in the New England town meeting way: "Contrary-minded will say no." One friend trying to interest him in a presidential bid pleaded, "But, Edmunds, think how much fun you would have vetoing bills."

-Edmunds took special delight in goading southern senators into blurting out statements that would embarrass the Democratic Party.
-To those southerners opposed to any federal role in protecting blacks' right to vote, Edmunds seemed the epitome of Yankee evil.
-One southern correspondent in 1880 wrote, "When I look at that man sitting almost alone in the Senate, isolated in his gloom of hate and bitterness, stern, silent, watchful, suspicious and pitiless, I am reminded of the worst types of Puritan character...
+Edmunds took special delight in goading Southern senators into blurting out statements that would embarrass the Democratic Party.
+To those Southerners opposed to any federal role in protecting blacks' right to vote, Edmunds seemed the epitome of Yankee evil.
+One Southern correspondent in 1880 wrote, "When I look at that man sitting almost alone in the Senate, isolated in his gloom of hate and bitterness, stern, silent, watchful, suspicious and pitiless, I am reminded of the worst types of Puritan character...
 You see the impress of the purer persecuting spirit that burned witches, drove out Roger Williams, hounded Jonathan Edwards for doing his sacred duty, maligned Jefferson, and like a toad squatted at the ear of the Constitution it had failed to pervert."

 Friendship with Allen G. Thurman

-In spite of contempt from many Democratic colleagues, Edmunds formed friendships from across the aisle.
+In spite of contempt from many Democratic colleagues, Edmunds formed friendships across the aisle.
 One Democrat with no reason to appreciate him wrote a colleague that among all the Republicans, "Edmunds made the most impression upon me.
 I couldn't help admiring his clear and incisive way of putting a question, although it appeared to me that his manner is occasionally very irritating.
 This manner of his is very much that of a lawyer employed as counsel in a case, who therefore makes ex parte statements, and thinks it fair to make all manner of allegations."
 His closest friend in the chamber for many years was the ranking Democrat on the Judiciary Committee, Allen G. Thurman of Ohio.

 Edmunds and Thurman shared similar reformist attitudes.
-When Edmunds ran for president in 1884, the other candidates included the eventual nominee, James G. Blaine, a Half-Breed.
+When Edmunds ran for president in 1884, the other candidates included the eventual Republican nominee, James G. Blaine, a Half-Breed.
 During the campaign, Edmunds touted his alliance with Thurman, which in turn was cited as a positive quality by cartoonist Thomas Nast, an anti-Blaine Mugwump and illustrator for Harper's Weekly.
-At Thurman's death in 1895, Edmunds spoke highly of the former Ohio senator as "brave in his convictions."
+At Thurman's death in 1895, Edmunds spoke highly of the former Ohio senator as "brave in his convictions".